Agent Workspace for live chat

 - Clear upon accumulation: The agent periodically clears all the ‘Closed’ chats they have accumulated.

-All chats will automatically clear once the agent logs out of LiveEngage (by clicking the Logout button).
-Any chats that have ended will appear in the Web History even if the agent closed the agent workspace without releasing them.
+All chats will automatically clear once the agent logs out of the Conversational Cloud (by clicking the logout button).
+Any chats that have ended will appear in the Web History even if the agent closed the Agent Workspace without releasing them.